tdeekens/flopflip/readme.md

 );
 ```

-or when the flag is multi variate
+or when the flag is multi variation

 ```js
 import { branchOnFeatureToggle } from '@flopflip/react-redux';